dapr/docs/howto/setup-pub-sub-message-broker/setup-hazelcast.md

 ### Running locally

 The Dapr CLI will automatically create a directory named `components` in your current working directory with a Redis component.
-To use Hazelcast, replace the redis.yaml file with the hazelcast.yaml above.
+To use Hazelcast, replace the `pubsub.yaml` (or `messagebus.yaml` for Dapr < 0.6.0) file with the hazelcast.yaml above.